Implementing CREATE operation

 In this step, we've implemented a method for creating a blog post.

-We've also written test code and registered ServerExtension
+We've also written test code and registered ServerExtension to our test.

 Next, at Step 4.
 Implement READ, we'll implement a READ operation to read a single post and also multiple posts.